- The Fed left interest rates unchanged as

-On the 4 hour chart, we can see more closely the
+On the 4 hour chart, we can see that the pair pulled

 1 hour Timeframe

-On the 1 hour chart, we can see that we
+On the 1 hour chart, we can see that the

-the FOMC rate decision.
-On Thursday we will have the US Jobless Claims data,
+Today we will see the latest US Jobless Claims

 This article was written by FL Contributors at www.forexlive.com.